import-that/roughing_it/index.md

     ![parachute_cord](/images/parachute_cord.jpg)

-    A type of very strong synthetic rope that is invaluable for building shelters, securing packs, and creating tools/harnesses/lanyards/etc. This can generally be acquired from outdoor equipment retailers, military surplus stores, and occasionally big-box stores.

-    The best way to use parachute cord is to cut off an appropriate length for your needs, then use the flame of a lighter to melt the cut ends to prevent fraying.
+    A type of very strong synthetic rope that is invaluable for building shelters, securing packs, and creating tools/harnesses/lanyards/etc. The best way to use parachute cord is to cut off an appropriate length for your needs, then use the flame of a lighter to melt the cut ends to prevent fraying.
 Tying knots in the ends of parachute cord can also prevent fraying, but not as effectively.

+    Parachute cord can generally be acquired from outdoor equipment retailers, military surplus stores, and hardware stores stores.
+In place of parachute cord, you can also use other styles of nylong rope - you should try your best to find a type of rope with a fiber core and a woven sheath, though any type of rope is perfectly usable.

   - ### A roll of duct tape

     ![duct_tape](/images/duct_tape.jpg)

     Duct tape is invaluable and generally a water-resistant adhesive tape that can be used both to repair items and even construct items if needed.
 This can generally be found anywhere; you should opt for a brand that uses fibers within the tape as it will be stronger than tapes made of only plastic.
 While not absolutely needed for creating a shelter with plastic tarps, duct tape helps immensely in keeping your tarps from tearing, and can be used to create accessories for shelters such as door flaps or to patch holes in your equipment.
 I will discuss how to use duct tape when creating a shelter later in this document.

+    You can acquire duct tape at most stores, including big-box stores, outdoor retailers, hardware stores, and military surplus stores.

   - ### Scissors (alternatively a knife)

     ![scissors](/images/scissors.jpg)

     Scissors (or even a knife) are incredibly useful for all kinds of tasks, particularly for the upkeep or creation of your equipment, creating shelters, and making alterations to items you already own.
 Please investigate the legality of owning a knife or other blades in your locality before owning this item. **Some localities may not allow you own any kind of blade**, or place restrictions on what kind of blades you may possess.
 Blades are invaluable tools, _but if you must, you can do without one_.

-You can generally acquire these at most stores or outdoors retailers.
+    You can generally acquire scissors or knives at most stores or outdoors retailers.

   - ### Plastic Tarps

     ![plastic_tarp](/images/plastic_tarp.jpg)

+    This guide discusses how best to use plastic tarps both in the [section about shelter](#shelter) and the [section on packing your backpack](#packing-your-backpack).

     Plastic tarps, particularly in combination with parachute cord and duct tape, are invaluable.
 You can improvise backpacks, create shelters, keep your possessions dry, and create rain gear to keep yourself warm and dry with plastic tarps.
-I will discuss how to use tarps to create shelters and backpacks extensively later in this document.
+This guide will discuss how to use tarps to create shelters and backpacks extensively in this document - plastic tarps are one of the most important, cheap, and readily available items that will keep you warm, dry, safe, and comfortable while roughing it.
 I suggest owning _at least_ two 10' x 12' (ten foot by twelve foot) plastic tarps in your kit, though 3 is preferable due to the potrntial need to cut a tarp into useful pieces.

+    Plastic tarps can be found regularly in many sizes at hardware stores, outdoor retailers, big-box stores, and military surplus stores.

   - ### Plastic trash bags

     ![plastic_trash_bags](/images/plastic_trash_bags.jpg)

     Durable plastic trash bags are very important to have; they are your best bet for keeping you belongings dry, and as a result keeping yourself dry.
-They can be used as storage for clothing and sleeping bags, rain gear, backpack covers, and even improvised shelters.
+They can be used as storage for clothing and sleeping bags, storage for food items, as rain gear, as backpack covers, and even as improvised shelters.
 I would suggest trying to keep 1 roll of 50-gallon trash bags with you if possible.
 If your space or carry capacity is limited, i suggest keeping at least 5 (five) 50-gallon trash bags on you at all times.

     5 (five) 50-gallon trash bags will provide you with one trash bag to keep your sleeping bag dry, one to keep your unworn clothing dry, one to use as a backpack cover, one to use as a poncho/rain gear, and one as a spare.

     Keeping trash bags in the original roll they come in will save you a significant amount of space in your kit, so it is advised to use them sparingly and to keep them rolled up.
 Keeping the roll inside a zipper-lock bag or another trash bag will help prevent them from unravelling and taking up more space than needed within your pack.

+    Plastic trash bags can be found at nearly every convenience store, big-box store, and hardware store.

   - ### Zipper-lock 1 gallon plastic bags

     ![zipper_lock_bags](/images/zipper_lock_bags.jpg)

     Zipper-lock bags are fantastic for keeping smaller items dry such as lighters, toiletries, composition notebooks and writing utensils, electronics such as phones and batteries, flashlights, and other smaller items that must be kept dry.
 They are are also great for keeping small clothing items like socks and underwear dry, which is essential for keeping warm.

+    Zipper-lock bags can be found at nearly every convenience store and big-box store.

   - ### A rechargeable flashlight